-Project Status: Contract was awarded on June 9, 2022 to EVRA Construction, Inc. NTP for Construction Phase work was issued on August 24, 2022 and is expected to complete in April 2023.
+Project Status: Construction began August 24, 2022 and is expected to complete in August 2023.

 Mission District Police Station

 Disaster Response Facilities ("Kezar Pavilion"; ESER 2020)

 Component Description: After a major earthquake or other disaster, the City will rely on select public buildings to deploy aid, provide shelter and coordinate emergency response and recovery.
 During and after a major disaster, these public buildings must have the capacity to function as disaster-response facilities that could serve as: